 Stress and Anxiety

-Excessive drinking can worsen anxiety levels, and can cause “hangxiety” (hangover anxiety), which is essentially stress.
-And stress is not healthy for any part of the body, let alone the heart.
-Some people even have panic attacks after a night of heavy drinking, which can resemble a heart attack if severe.
+Excessive drinking can worsen anxiety levels, partly because of the rebound in the nervous system that follows during the morning after.
+Some people even have panic attacks after a night of heavy drinking, which can lead the sufferer to fear that a heart attack is going to happen.

 You may get muscle aches from just working out or a heavy night of partying, but they become more noticeable after drinking.
 This is due to dehydration and electrolyte imbalance from alcohol.